Crystalwarrior/meta/Client features.md

 #### Access to typed message on death

 If a client was typing at the time of death and has opted in, the BAM client will send their message to the server (not as a chat message) as they die.

+#### GUI downloading
+A client can have a setting checked whether or not to download custom GUI's.